JULY LITERARY BIRTHDAYS

 William Makepeace Thackeray, Victorian novelist, July 18, 1811 - Dec.
 24, 1863

-Extensive overview of Thackery from The Victorian Web, including biographical materials, articles, drawings, bibliography, criticism, etc.; an 1865 review of Vanity Fair from The Atlantic Monthly; a facsimile copy of The Chronicle of the Drum.
+Extensive overview of Thackery from The Victorian Web, including biographical materials, articles, drawings, bibliography, criticism, etc.; an online edition of Vanity Fair ; an online edition of Barry Lyndon.

 Henry David Thoreau, American writer and Transcendentalist, July 12, 1817 - May 6, 1862

-The Writings of Henry D. Thoreau - very good site, with correspondence, handwriting, manuscripts, life and times, Thoreau FAQ, further reading, lots of related links, more; full texts of several of Thoreau's writings, including Civil Disobedience, Life Without Principle, Slavery in Massachusetts, and Walking.
+The Writings of Henry D. Thoreau - very good site, with correspondence, handwriting, manuscripts, life and times, Thoreau FAQ, further reading, lots of related links, more.
+Links to full texts of several of Thoreau's writings, including Civil Disobedience, Life Without Principle, Walden, Cape Cod, and Walking.
+Thoreau at the Internet Encyclopedia of Philosophy, with sections on biographical info; Subjectivity, Philosophy, and Writing; Education and Uncommon Sense; Nature and Ontology; Religion and the Wild; An Ethic of Preservative Care; Disobedient Politics.
 Also, a botanical index to Thoreau's journal.

 Ernest [Miller] Hemingway, American novelist and short-story writer, July 21, 1899 - July 2, 1961